2016 Jerusalem bus bombing

-A bomb attack was carried out on a bus in the Talpiot neighborhood in Jerusalem on 18 April 2016 at around 18:00.
+A Palestinian bomb attack was carried out on a bus in the Talpiot neighborhood in Jerusalem on 18 April 2016 at around 18:00.
 The bomber was a member of Hamas, which however did not claim responsibility.
 At least 21 people were injured, two critically.

 Attack

 The explosion, on an Egged bus #12, set an adjacent bus, which was mostly empty, and a nearby car aflame.
 Most of the injuries were to passengers on the #12 Egged bus.
 It was the first attack on a bus in Jerusalem since 2011.

 A police forensic team discovered remnants of a bomb in the wreckage.
 The investigation was under a police gag order.

-Perpetrator
+Assailant

-The perpetrator, the 19-year-old Abdul Hamid Abu Srour, lost several limbs and succumbed in hospital several days after the bombing, Police did not initially confirm whether or not one of the individuals hospitalized was the bomber.
+The assailant, a 19-year-old Abdul Hamid Abu Srour, lost several limbs and succumbed in hospital several days after the bombing, Police did not initially confirm whether or not one of the individuals hospitalized was the bomber.